 - 01 Chairman's Statement

 - 06 Strategic Report

 - 12 Investment Manager's Report

-- 21 Directors' Report

-- 24 Directors' Remuneration Report
+- 21 Directors' Report24 Directors' Remuneration Report

 - 28 Corporate Governance Statement

 - 33 Directors' Information

 - 34 Statement of Directors' Responsibilities

 - 35 Company Information

 - 36 Independent Auditor's Report

 - 40 Statement of Comprehensive Income

 - 42 Statement of Financial Position

 - 43 Statement of Changes in Equity

 - 45 Statement of Cash Flows

 - 46 Notes to the Financial Statements

 - 64 Notice of Annual General Meeting

-Ventus 2 VCT plc invests in companies that operate renewable energy projects.

-I am pleased to present the Annual Report and Financial Statements of Ventus 2 VCT plc (the "Company") for the year ended 28 February 2018.
+Ventus VCT plc invests in companies that operate renewable energy projects.
+In my first year as the new Chairman of Ventus VCT plc (the "Company") I am pleased to be able to present the Annual Report and Financial Statements of the Company for the year ended 28 February 2018.